Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Methods

 To estimate the potential overhead of adapting these accelerator architectures to the PTIC framework, we compare the energy consumption of an individual accelerator system with that of the additional peripheral components discussed.
 For the PUBO accelerator, we estimate that the overhead from the PUBO cost calculation would double the energy consumption of the crossbar array $E_{\text{xbar}}$ each time a replica exchange is performed, where the Boltzmann factors in Eq.~(\ref{eq:replica_exchange}) are evaluated.
 In addition, the ADC consumes $E_{\text{ADC}}$ at each evaluation.
 Of note, the cost calculation is required only during replica exchanges, such that the section of the crossbar array dedicated to the cost evaluation and the ADC are activated only every $Q$ iterations.
 The average energy overhead from the cost evaluation per solver iteration is thus $(E_{\text{xbar}} + E_{\text{ADC}})/Q$.
-In what follows, the subscripts ``stat'' and ``dyn'' represent the static and dynamic energy, respectively, where static energy is consumed continuously, while dynamic energy is consumed only during a specific operation.
-The central processing unit can be realized using vector processing units (VPU) that are similarly employed in electronic AI accelerators and digital signal processors.
+In what follows, the subscripts ``stat'' and ``dyn'' represent the static energy and the dynamic energy, respectively, where static energy is consumed continuously, while dynamic energy is consumed only during a specific operation.
+The central processing unit can be realized with the use of vector processing units (VPU), which are similarly used in electronic artificial intelligence accelerators and digital signal processors.
 Such VPUs can perform parallel linear and nonlinear operations.
 The energy consumption of VPUs is estimated to be $E_{\text{VPU,stat}} + E_{\text{VPU,dyn}}/Q$ per iteration.
-As an example, we estimate the total PTIC framework's energy overhead for the PUBO architecture presented in~\cite{hizzani2024memristor}, designed to solve 20-variable 3SAT problems.
-In the referenced PUBO architecture, the total energy used is $1.3$ pJ/iteration.
-For the crossbar array, ADC, and VPU, we estimate energy consumption per iteration based on values obtained from the literature for the same technology node to be \mbox{$E_{\text{ADC, dyn}} = 1.5$ pJ~\cite{adc_survey},} $E_{\text{VPU,dyn}} = 2.2$ pJ, $E_{\text{VPU,stat}} = 0.25$ pJ~\cite{ankit2019puma}, and $E_{\text{xbar}} = 0.35$ pJ.
-Assuming that replica exchanges occur every $Q = 1000$ iterations, the PTIC framework's energy overhead constitutes $0.0086$ pJ/iteration, equivalent to $0.65$\% of the total energy consumption.
+As an example, we estimate the total PTIC framework's energy overhead for the PUBO architecture presented in Ref.~\cite{hizzani2024memristor}, designed to solve 20-variable \mbox{3-SAT} problems.
+In the referenced PUBO architecture, the total energy used is $1.3$ pJ per iteration.
+For the crossbar array, ADC, and VPU, we estimate the energy consumption per iteration on the basis of values obtained from the literature for the same technology node to be as follows: \mbox{$E_{\text{ADC, dyn}} = 1.5$ pJ~\cite{adc_survey},} $E_{\text{VPU,dyn}} = 2.2$ pJ, $E_{\text{VPU,stat}} = 0.25$ pJ~\cite{ankit2019puma}, and $E_{\text{xbar}} = 0.35$ pJ.
+Assuming that replica exchanges occur every $Q = 1000$ iterations, the PTIC framework's energy overhead constitutes $0.0086$ pJ per iteration, equivalent to $0.65$\% of the total energy consumption.